SalesforceCommerceCloud/commerce-sdk/packages/core/README.md

 # core

+The Core package provides a variety of functions that make interacting with Salesforce Commerce APIs easy.
+Following are some of the functions that the Core package can be used to perform:

+* Authentication - An easy way to authenticate with the APIs that require Account Manager authentication.
+* HTTP operations - TypeScript functions for all the HTTP operations.
+* Caching - Ability to specify whether the results of HTTP requests should be cached or not.

-Core provides classes and functions to perform HTTP and authentication operations on an instance of Salesforce B2C Commerce APIs. [commerce-sdk](https://github.com/SalesforceCommerceCloud/commerce-sdk/tree/master/packages/generator) uses core to communicate with Salesforce B2C Commerce APIs.
+ [commerce-sdk](https://www.npmjs.com/package/commerce-sdk) uses core to communicate with Salesforce Commerce APIs.

 ## Setup